 What says "winter-outdoor-fun" better than Ice skating?
-Ruby's Inn is pleased to announce the opening of our new Ice Skating Rink located across from Ruby's Inn at Ebenezer's Barn & Grill Winter Activity Center (WAC).
+Our Ice Skating Rink is located across from Ruby's Inn at Ebenezer's Barn & Grill Winter Activity Center (WAC).

 Young and old alike can enjoy this time proven winter favorite.
 Bring your own skates or rentals are available at the WAC at Ruby's Inn.